“Spaghetti Egg” by Dan Grossman

 Spaghetti Egg

 I played a practical joke on my niece and nephews at my parents’ house in San Diego.
 I punched a small hole in the top of an eggshell and emptied the contents onto a pan for my morning omelet.
-I inserted an egg’s worth of leftover spaghetti and sauce into the empty shell.
-When I showed it to Sophie, her eyes went wide behind her glasses.
-She didn’t know at first whether I was pulling out spaghetti noodles or alien worms.
+I inserted an egg’s worth of leftover spaghetti and sauce into the empty shell and replaced the broken part.
+When lifted the top and showed it to Sophie, her eyes went wide behind her glasses.
+She didn’t know at first whether she was looking at spaghetti or alien worms.
 Her two brothers, Harry and Jesse, were playing a game of chess at the time.
 They forgot their game and stared at the object in my hand.
 What was their devious uncle up to?
 Well, at the moment, I was plucking the noodles out of the egg, one at a time, and slipping them into my mouth.
 In the end, of course, I let them know how I messed with the egg.
-But all of them lost their appetite for the lunch my sister was making, tuna salad I think it was.
+Consequently, they lost their appetite for the lunch my sister was making.
+Tuna salad I think it was.
 Nevertheless, the spaghetti egg stayed with them.
-Harry drew a cartoon creature based on a spaghetti egg.
-Sophie wrote a screenplay for it.
-It was developed into a big-box-office-creature-feature.
+Harry drew a cartoon creature based on the spaghetti egg.
+Sophie wrote a screenplay for it and developed it into a big-box-office-creature-feature.
 But Jesse, the computer whiz that he is, took the whole thing one step further.
-He started a spaghetti egg production company based on gene editing chickens—using CRISPR technology—to produce oodles of eggs packed with pasta-shaped proteins and marinara-like yolk.
-This result came about after decades of experimentation and billions of dollars spent.
+He started a spaghetti egg production company.
+The concept was based on gene editing chickens—using CRISPR technology—to produce oodles of eggs packed with pasta-shaped proteins and marinara-like yolk.
+Mass production, however, came only after decades of experimentation and billions of dollars spent.
 The eggs were banned in all nations except Scotland where they somehow caught on.
-(Analysts attribute that development to the Scottish love of slimy breakfast food.)
+(Analysts attribute this development to the Scottish love of slimy breakfast food.)
 I don’t know what might have happened with their lives if I hadn’t introduced them to spaghetti eggs.
 I mean, I did it all in good fun.
 But, as Sigmund Freud once said, there’s no such thing as a joke.